Apolloscar/ECS171_GroupProject/README.md

    #### Model 1: Logistic Regression
    - [Link to Model 1 on GitHub](https://github.com/Apolloscar/ECS171_GroupProject/blob/main/Code_Sections/Model1_Logistic.ipynb)
    - For our first model, we built it using logistic regression.
-   - Used resampled, scaled data to train model.
+   - Using the resampled, scaled data, we trained the model.
-   - Used model to predict yhat of both training and testing data.
+   - We then predicted yhat of both training and testing data.
-   - Used those values to produce MSE as well as their classification report.
+   - After, we found the MSE and printed a classification report.
-   - Created a scatterplot with coefficients from model and printed their values.
+   - Finally, we created a scatterplot with coefficients from the model and printed their values.

    #### Model 2: KNN Classification
    - [Link to Model 2 on GitHub](https://github.com/Apolloscar/ECS171_GroupProject/blob/main/Code_Sections/Model2_KNN.ipynb)
    - Second model, KNN was used to clasify wine as either good or bad.
-   - Test models with different K values and aved their acurracy.
+   - We tested models with different K-values and recorded their acurracies.
-   - Chose K with highest accuracy and used it for model.
+   - Then, we chose K with highest accuracy and used it for model.
-   - Predicted yhat for both training and testing data.
+   - After, we predicted yhat for both training and testing data.
-   - Calculated MSE and Classification Report with these values.
+   - And finally, we calculated the MSE and printed a classification report with these values.

 ### D. Results
 #### Model 1: Logistic Regression